Reflective hyperbolic 2-elementary lattices, K3 surfaces and hyperkahler varieties

 Similarly, for $\wB_n$, $\wC_n$ and $\wF_4$ there are two versions, \emph{short} and \emph{long}, which are dominated by the short, resp.\ long roots.
-We list them in Figure~\ref{fig:extended}.
-Note that ``dominated'' means ``for large $n$''.
+We list them in Figure~\ref{fig:extended}, together with the elliptic root lattices $v^\perp/v$.
+Here, ``dominated'' means that they form the majority of roots ``for large $n$''.
 For example for $\wC_n$ the short roots start to dominate only for $n\ge4$.
 One should keep in mind that $D_2=A_1^2$ and $D_3=A_3$.